Skip to content

 Many people exploring PRP are also considering more conventional options like corticosteroid injections or even surgery.
 Understanding how PRP stacks up against these treatments is key to making an informed decision about your health.
 It’s about weighing the immediate relief against lasting results and choosing a path that aligns with your goals for a more active, pain-free life.
 Let’s break down the comparisons so you can see where PRP fits in.

-PRP vs. Corticosteroid and Hyaluronic Acid Injections
+PRP vs. Steroid and Hyaluronic Acid Injections

 Corticosteroid injections are a common first-line treatment for arthritis.
 They work by delivering a powerful anti-inflammatory directly into the joint, and they can provide fast relief.
 However, this relief is often short-lived.
 Research from the Mayo Clinic shows that while steroid shots might feel better in the first few weeks, PRP typically delivers better results after three to six months.